dlahoza/terraform-k8s-scaleway/README.md

 * downloads the kubectl admin config file on your local machine and replaces the private IP with the public one
 * creates a Kubernetes secret with the Weave Net password
 * installs Weave Net with encrypted overlay
-* installs cluster add-ons (Kubernetes dashboard, metrics server and Heapster)
 * starts the nodes in parallel and installs Docker CE and kubeadm
 * joins the nodes in the cluster using the kubeadm token obtained from the master
+* installs cluster add-ons (Kubernetes dashboard)
+* installs Traefik Ingress and Prometheus

 Scale up by increasing the number of nodes: